-Finding a hotel management system that offers the features you both need and want is necessary to effectively manage your hotel in the global economic climate.
+Finding hotel management technology that offers the features you both need and want is necessary to effectively manage your hotel in the global economic climate.

-The key to reaping the benefits of an effective hotel management software system is to select the right one for your property.
-It’s critical that you know exactly what the hotel management technology is and why it is important for you to implement it at your hotel.
+The key to reaping the benefits of the best hotel management tools is to select the right one for your property.
+It’s critical that you know exactly what the right hotel management technology is and why it is important for you to implement it at your hotel.

 1. Reduce time spent on administrative tasks

 The right hotel management system should do a lot of the work for you, minimising the amount of time spent on administrative tasks, and allowing you to focus your efforts and energy on the bigger picture.
 The software should also provide you with valuable data on employee retention, satisfaction and productivity.